 - Yul Young Park

 To continue encouraging innovative solutions for complex hydropower challenges, the H2Os Prize includes two more phases—each open to new and returning competitors.
-Phase Two is now open for submissions and asks competitors to plan grid operations and meet water management needs while satisfying more real-world factors in hydropower operations like water flow requirements and water consumption demands.
-Potential competitors are encouraged to join the H2Os Prize Phase Two informational webinar on Monday, July 18 at 1 p.m.
-ET to learn how to compete in the prize.
-Phase Two will close on August 18, 2022.
+Phase Two, which closed on Aug.
+18, 2022, asked competitors to plan grid operations and meet water management needs while satisfying more real-world factors in hydropower operations like water flow requirements and water consumption demands.

 The H2Os Prize welcomes applications from those familiar with hydropower, machine learning, data science, and/or optimization.
 Diverse, multidisciplinary teams are encouraged to apply to help solve some of the most near-term challenges in the clean energy transition by improving the performance of hydropower system operations.

-WPTO will host an R&D Deep Dive webinar on August 2, 2022, at 1 p.m.
+WPTO hosted an R&D Deep Dive webinar on Aug.
+2, 2022, at 1 p.m.
 ET with the team members who created the H2Os Prize.
-These experts will share their reflections on Phase One and what to look forward to in Phase Two.
+These experts shared their reflections on Phase One and what to look forward to in Phase Two.